 Dr. Vas consistently serves her community through activities geared toward the prevention of mental illness and recovery.
 Dr. Vas is fluent in Spanish.
 She enjoys spending time with her family.

-Keisha Keisha Thornton, LCSW, Care Coordinator/Case Manager
+Keisha Thornton, MSW, LCSW, Care Coordinator

 Keisha has a Bachelor of Science degree from the University of Maryland and a Master of Social Work degree from the University of West Florida.
 She has been a Licensed Clinical Social Worker since 2018.
 She is also a Qualified Supervisor.
 Keisha has worked with youth, women and families in a variety of counseling settings since 2012.
 Her focus has been working with children and families in crisis and with those who have found themselves coping with adversity.
 Keisha has extensive experience working with clients who have experienced trauma, grief and loss, family separation and terminal medical diagnoses.
 She has provided counseling and case management services to children, adults, and families in a myriad of settings – school, home, hospital, outpatient clinic as a school social worker.
 Keisha enjoys spending time with her family, traveling, being active outside and gardening.